ecoacoustics/website/content/resources/best-practices/ecological-workflows/deployment/before-you-go/_index.md

 ---
-title: Things to do before you go
+title: Before You Go
 weight: 1
 ---
-# Things to do before you go
+# Things to Do Before You Go